COVID-19 significantly affects our daily decisions

 And, if the first sign behind your parking space displays an arrow that points to your car, the rule also regulates your parking space.
 Remember, according to the rock, paper scissors rule of parking in NYC, the stricter rule beats the lenient rule.
 For example, no standing anytime beats no parking 9 am to 5 pm

-I think the Evil Empire is simply trying to persuade you not to fight a ticket because of the difficulty in taking all of those photos on an entire block.
+I think the Evil Empire is trying to persuade you not to fight a ticket because it is difficult to take photos on an entire block.
 Don’t fall for it!
 When you’re right, fight!

 A few more ASP tips from Larry